Amor (Los Auténticos Decadentes song)

 "Amor" is a song by Argentine band Los Auténticos Decadentes, originally released in 2000 as part of their seventh studio album Hoy trasnoche.
-In 2018 they released a single featuring Chilean-Mexican singer Mon Laferte, which was released on 20 July 2018 through PopArt as part of Los Auténticos Decadentes live album Fiesta Nacional (MTV Unplugged).
+In 2018 they released a single featuring Chilean Mexican singer-songwriter Mon Laferte, which was released on 20 July 2018 through PopArt as part of Los Auténticos Decadentes live album Fiesta Nacional (MTV Unplugged).
 The song was written by Jorge Serrano and produced by Los Auténticos Decadentes, Gustavo Borner, Moska Lorenzo and Mariano Franceschelli.

 Personnel

 Credits adapted from "Amor" liner notes.